ELthomasoPostfix/software-testing/README.md

 These projects make use of the JPacman-Framework project, provided to us by the teaching assistants as a zip-file of the source code.
 The original repo may be found [here](https://github.com/SERG-Delft/jpacman-framework).

+## Artifacts

+### Assignments & Reports

+The assignment ([here](/assignments)) and corresponding report ([here](/reports)) pdfs are included in the repository for easy access.

+### Industrial Guest Lectures

+The Software Testing course also features industrial guest lectures.
+See the [sub README](/guest-lectures/README.md) for more details.

+### Articles

+Several articles are also part of the course material.
+They are included for completeness.
+See [this subdirectory](/articles).
+Beware that there may be supplementary videos attached to some articles, available on the course blackboard page

 ## Basic Workflow

 The basic workflow for this assignment is to run the tests and generate the site documentation.